grafluxe/any-template/README.md

 # Any Template

-This Brackets extension allows you to easily create and use *your own* template files.
+This Adobe Brackets extension allows you to easily create and use *your own* template files.
 It adds a new "Template" menu item to the main menu bar which lists any template files you create.
 Templates can be of any file type supported by Brackets.

 ![Screenshot](./screenshot.gif)